-St. Mary's Regional Wound Center provides proven wound-healing therapies, faster healing times and better healing rates.
+St. Mary's Wound and Hyperbaric Center provides proven wound-healing therapies, faster healing times and better healing rates.
 We utilize sophisticated wound-care protocols and advanced clinical approaches, including hyperbaric oxygen therapy, that are proven to reduce healing time, improve healing rates and prevent possible limb loss.
 In fact, patients who have suffered from chronic wounds for months, even years, are routinely restored to health in a shorter time than they ever thought possible.

 Patients referred to our program benefit from a comprehensive approach to wound care.
 Our center is staffed by a multidisciplinary team of physicians, nurses and technicians with advanced training in wound care and hyperbaric medicine.
 Integrating a team of wound care professionals increases the level of care, while offering patients the most advanced healing options.